McMasterBing/Usergrid-jQuery-Example/README.md

 **Note:** this example uses the "Sandbox" application that comes with your new account.
 The Sandbox app does not require authentication tokens and this jQuery example doesn't use them.
 However, it could be easily extended to do so because the code to add the token to the header is in the apiRequest method.

 ##The App
-The app supports all 4 call types (GET, POST, PUT, and DELETE).
+The app supports all 4 call types (GET, POST, PUT, and DELETE, a Login example).
 Select the method you want to run by pressing one of the 4 buttons.

 ###GET
 To test this method, enter the path of the endpoint you wish to retrieve.
 For example, to get all users, enter: